DavidBarts/sscalc/README.md

 ### Controlling Rounding

-By default, sscalc rounds to four decimal places.
+By default, sscalc rounds to four decimal places when printing results.
 The `-p` or `--places` option may be used to change this:

     $ sscalc -b -p 2 b2 < liability.txt
     594.00